amitsaha/echorand.me/content/posts/kubernetes-manifest-management.md

 ...
 ```

-Similarly, we can do the same for other standard services like PostgreSQL, etc.
+We can do the same for other standard services like PostgreSQL, etc.

+### Why not use `kubekutr` + `kustomize`?

+The above solution aims to make it straighforward to:

+- Generate initial multi-environment YAML manifests
+- Make subsequent changes across environments
+- Not require experience with another tool

+`kubekutr`'s scope is limited to generating `kustomize` bases.
+That way, the proposed tool's scope
+is more extensive as well as being self-contained - not needing another tool.

+The workflow we are aiming for with the proposed tool is:

+- Run the above tool
+- Run standard linting/checks
+- Run `kubectl apply`

 ## Brain dump